-Bond University’s Dispute Resolution Centre (DRC) is recognised as a leader in mediation excellence.
-The centre brings together some of the country’s leading dispute resolution specialists whose training, teaching and research expertise places Bond at the forefront of current industry theory and practice.
+Bond University Faculty of Law’s Dispute Resolution Centre (DRC) is recognised as a leader in mediation excellence.
+The Centre brings together some of the country’s leading dispute resolution specialists whose training, teaching and research expertise places Bond at the forefront of current industry theory and practice.

 The DRC plays a multifaceted role in promoting dispute resolution best practice both on and off-campus.
 The Centre is committed to ensuring Bond Law students benefit fully from DRC members’ expert knowledge.
 The insights and real-life experiences shared by members ensures coursework topics and resources enrich students’ learning experiences and give them confidence to excel in their chosen legal careers.

 Short courses in mediation and Family Dispute Resolution (FDR) Practitioner training are offered three times a year in line with Bond's three semester year enabling timely completion and faster accreditation.
 All mediation courses are approved by the Mediator Standards Board and FDR courses are recognised by the Attorney General's Office.